-Granted, not everyone has what it takes to reach the billionaire status of a Musk or a Bezos.
+Granted, not everyone has what it takes to reach the billionaire status of Musk or Bezos.
 But as an entrepreneur, you don’t have to listen to anyone except your customers.
-And you can make a ton of money just owning a small business.
+And you can make a ton of money just by owning a small business.

 In short, you’ll be the boss and potentially escape the nine-to-five.
 No matter how many years of experience you have, there’s no greater reward than freedom.

 Investment banking is hard work.
 It requires long days and even longer nights researching and making snap decisions that are accurate and impactful.
 The job is super stressful, but it also comes with a very high annual salary.